IRS announces new income tax brackets | KRDO

 Higher standard deduction

-The IRS makes inflation adjustments annually to tax brackets, the standard deduction and some other tax breaks.

-For individuals and married people filing separately, the new federal standard deduction will increase to $14,600, up from $13,850 this year.
+For individuals and married people filing separately, the new federal standard deduction next year will increase to $14,600, up from $13,850 this year.

 For married couples filing jointly, the standard deduction will rise to $29,200, up from $27,700 currently.